 - Dogs are not allowed, because they can damage sensitive habitat and threaten wildlife.
 Dogs are allowed on leash in all Oregon City parks.

 - Drones, model planes, model boats and other remote-controlled vehicles are not allowed.

-Park in the small lot at Canemah Neighborhood Children’s Park, which serves as a gateway to Canemah Bluff.
+Park in the small lot at Canemah Children’s Park, which serves as a gateway to Canemah Bluff.